 No. 22 Ohio State outlasts Indiana in overtime, 80-69

-COLUMBUS, Ohio (AP) Malaki Branham scored 27 points and No. 22 Ohio State rallied to beat Indiana 80-69 in overtime Monday night.
+COLUMBUS, Ohio — Malaki Branham scored 27 points and No. 22 Ohio State rallied to beat Indiana 80-69 in overtime Monday night.

 Indiana led by four with 2:47 to go in regulation, but E.J.
 Liddell forced a steal with 1:11 remaining and slammed home the tying dunk with six seconds left.